fardinbarashi/PsTo-do/README.md

     SuperUserMessage
         Purpose: Specific message for the superusers regarding the object
         Example: This is information that Object in Servername is going to expire.
 For more information, contact TeamMailbox.

+    NotifyTeamWithMail
+        Purpose: Selected notification method with mail to Team
+        Example: Bit  0 Null : No, 1 True : Yes

+    NotifyTeamWithTeams
+        Purpose: Selected notification method with teams to Team
+        Example: Bit  0 Null : No, 1 True : Yes

+    NotifySUWithMail
+        Purpose: Selected notification method with mail to SuperUSer
+        Example: Bit  0 Null : No, 1 True : Yes

+    NotifySUWithTeams
+        Purpose: Selected notification method with teams to SuperUser
+        Example: Bit  0 Null : No, 1 True : Yes

     FirstAlertDate
         Purpose: Number indicating the amount of days that will trigger the first alert when it is comparing to ObjectExpireDate